thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

     ## Mtry:                             22
     ## Target node size:                 5
     ## Variable importance mode:         impurity
+    ## Splitrule:                        variance
     ## OOB prediction error (MSE):       46956.93
     ## R squared (OOB):                  0.6515079

 Note that we set `quantreg=TRUE` which initiates the Quantile Regression RF approach (Meinshausen, 2006) and helps us estimate also the prediction error variance i.e. prediction intervals.

 Further inspection of the model shows that especially distance to the river and LGN5 class 16, help with predicting zinc concentrations.
-Nevertheless, it seems that buffer distances are most important for mapping zinc i.e. more important than surface water occurrence, flood frequency, distance to river and elevation for producing the final predictions:
+Nevertheless, it seems that buffer distances are most important for mapping zinc i.e. more important than surface water occurrence, flood frequency, distance to river and elevation for producing the final
+predictions:

 ``` r
 xl <- as.list(ranger::importance(m1.zinc))